junxit/us-congress-bills-113/metadata.md

 - 2014-03-13 — The resolution provides for one hour of debate on H.R.
 3189.
 The rule makes in order as original text for the purpose of amendment an amendment in the nature of a substitute recommended by the Committee on Natural Resources now printed in the bill and provides that it shall be considered as read.
 The rule provides for a closed rule for H.R.
 4015 with one hour of debate on the bill.
 - 2014-03-13 — The title of the measure was amended.
 Agreed to without objection.
 - 2014-03-13 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.
+- 2014-03-24 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.